awsdocs/aws-step-functions-developer-guide/doc_source/welcome.md

 ## Supported Regions<a name="supported-regions"></a>

-Currently, Step Functions is supported only in the following regions:
+Currently, Step Functions is supported only in the following AWS Regions:
 + US East \(Ohio\)
 + US East \(N\.
 Virginia\)
 + US West \(Oregon\)